 Before starting his PhD at Trinity, Jan-Luca obtained an MSc in Economics from the University of Erlangen-Nuremberg and undertook a BSc in International Economics at the University of Tübingen, both in Germany.

 - Elisa Maria Tirindelli - The Economics of City Regrowth

-- Benoit Voudon - Resale Price Maintenance and Asymmetric Retail Competition
+- Benoit Voudon - Vertical Relations and Market Performance

-Benoit joined the Economics PhD programme to undertake research which will develop the analysis of Vertical Relations in Industrial Organization.
+Benoit joined the Economics PhD Programme to undertake research which will develop the analysis of Vertical Relations in Industrial Organization.
 His first paper, called "Vertical Relations, Integration and Technology Adoption", investigates theoretically the impact of a market's vertical structure on the speed of technology adoption and innovation.
-Benoit will further study the impact of vertical relations on market performance in order to design better competition and industrial policies.
-His research is being supervised by Francis O'Toole, Associate Professor of Economics and Head of the Department of Economics.
+Benoit’s research is being supervised by Francis O'Toole, Associate Professor in Economics and Head of the Department of Economics.

 Before starting his PhD, as a Grattan Scholar, Benoit undertook a Masters in Economics and Public Policy at Sciences Po Paris, Ecole Polytechnique and ENSAE, in France.
 Prior to this, he obtained his undergraduate degree at Sciences Po Paris.

 - Stefano Ceolotto - The Influence of Moral Licensing and Magnitude Effect on Pro-Environmental Behaviours